Crowded House: Between farewell and reunion (1996–2006)

-In May 1999, Crowded House issued a compilation of unreleased songs, Afterglow, which included the track "Recurring Dream", recorded when the group were still called The Mullanes and included Craig Hooper on guitar.
-The album's liner notes included information about the songs, written by music journalist David Hepworth.
+In May 1999, Crowded House issued a compilation of unreleased songs, Afterglow, which included the track "Recurring Dream", recorded when the group were still called the Mullanes and included Craig Hooper on guitar.
+The album's liner notes included information about the songs written by music journalist David Hepworth.
 Some limited-release versions included a second CD with songwriting commentary by Finn.
 The liner notes confirmed that Crowded House had no plans to reunite at that time.
 A 2003 compilation album, Classic Masters, was released only in the US, while 2005 saw the release of the album She Will Have Her Way, a collection of cover versions of Crowded House, Split Enz, Tim Finn and Finn Brothers songs by Australasian female artists.
 The album reached the top 5 in Australia and New Zealand.

-On 26 March 2005, Paul Hester was found dead.
-He had committed suicide by hanging himself from a tree in a park near his home in Melbourne.
+On 26 March 2005, Paul Hester died by suicide in a park near his home in Melbourne.
 He was 46 years old.
-His obituary in The Sydney Morning Herald stated that he had fought "a long battle with depression."
-Following the news of Hester's death, Nick Seymour joined The Finn Brothers on stage at the Royal Albert Hall in London, where the three played in memory of Hester.
+His obituary in The Sydney Morning Herald stated that he had fought "a long battle with depression".
+Following the news of Hester's death, Nick Seymour joined the Finn Brothers on stage at the Royal Albert Hall in London, where the three played in memory of Hester.
 A snare drum with a top hat on it stood at the front of the stage as a tribute.
-Writing in 2010 Neil Finn said, "When we lost Paul it was like someone pulled the rug out from underneath everything, a terrible jolt out of the dark blue.
+Writing in 2010, Neil Finn said that "When we lost Paul it was like someone pulled the rug out from underneath everything, a terrible jolt out of the dark blue.
 He was the best drummer I had ever played with and for many years, my closest friend."